jupyter/jupyterlab/docs/source/extension/extension_points.rst

      }
    }

-The settings registry will gather those definitions within the provided setting plugin id under the ``toolbar`` property.
-That list will be used to create the toolbar.
-The user can customize it by adding new items or overriding existing one (like providing a different rank or add ``"disabled": true`` to remove the item).
+The settings registry will merge those definitions from settings schema with any user-provided overrides (customizations) transparently and save them under the ``toolbar`` property in the final settings object.
+The ``toolbar`` list will be used to create the toolbar.
+Both the source settings schema and the final settings object are identified by the plugin ID passed to ``createToolbarFactory``.
+The user can customize the toolbar by adding new items or overriding existing ones (like providing a different rank or adding ``"disabled": true`` to remove the item).

 .. note::